Employee Screening: Advantages, Disadvantages and Limits

 To Prescreen or Not?

-Prescreening processes, whether they are carried out by internally or by a third party specializing in prescreening, tend to be highly objective.
+Prescreening processes, whether they are carried out internally or by a third party specializing in prescreening, tend to be highly objective.
 They verify facts and provide raw data on candidates’ credentials.
-Most of the time, this is an advantage rather than disadvantage.
 However, prescreening processes may on occasion result in a loss of talent, since they can deselect candidates who may, despite their atypical backgrounds, have much to offer.
+Whether you prescreen or not however, be sure to invest in developing your employees once they come aboard.
+Here’s an ebook resource to help you develop your team.